guaix-ucm/licaplot/README.md

 * `licaplot-photod`.
 Plot and export LICA photodiodes spectral response curves.
 * `licaplot-hama`.
 Build LICA's Hamamtsu S2281-04 photodiode spectral response curve in ECSV format to be used for other calibration purposes elsewhere.
 * `licaplot-osi` = Build LICA's OSI PIN-10D photodiode spectral response curve un ECSV format to be used for other calibration purposes elsewhere.
 * `licaplot-filters`.
-Porcess filter data from LICA optical bench
+Process filter data from LICA optical bench

 # Usage examples